-We have a series of hospices in East Kent called the Pilgrims Hospices, and they’re wonderful, if you can work with me on that; they are light and airy, compassionate and caring, and emotionally focused and powerful.
-A friend of mine, many years ago, spent her final days in there, and she was cared for with exquisite dignity, as has everyone I know who had ever been in there.
+The Pilgrims Hospices, dotted across east Kent, are wonderful places – if you can bear with me on this.
+They are light and airy, compassionate and caring, and welcoming and inviting.
+A friend of mine, many years ago, spent her final days in there, and she was cared for with exquisite dignity.
+Everyone is.

 Firewalking is literally what it says on the tin; it’s the act of walking barefoot over a bed of hot embers or stones.
 In this case, it was going to be the hot embers of wood.

-I didn’t realise, but firewalking has been practiced by people and cultures in all parts of the world, with the earliest known reference dating back to Iron Age India – c.
-1200 BC.
+I didn’t realise this until afterwards, but firewalking has been practiced by people and cultures in all parts of the world, with the earliest known reference dating back to Iron Age India – 1200 BC or so.
 It is often used as a rite of passage, as a test of an individual’s strength and courage, or in religion as a test of one’s faith.

-Cliff Mann, the person behind the Pilgrim’s Hospice four Firewalks in 2017, has been doing it for 27 years, so he’s a relative newbie on the scene.
-However, he exudes confidence, and he has you believing – by the end of a seminar – that you can indeed walk on fire.
+Cliff Mann, the person behind the Pilgrim’s Hospice four Firewalks in 2017, has been doing it for 27 years, so he knows what he’s talking about.
+Thank heavens.
+He exudes confidence, and he has you believing – by the end of a seminar – that you can indeed walk on fire.

-Saga had kindly offered to host the Folkestone Firewalk, so Di (my friend who enjoys these adventures as much I do, no matter what she says) and I turned up just before 6pm on a dry and not-that-cold evening to sign in and find out just what the hell this was all about.
+Saga had offered to host one of the Firewalks, so Di (my friend who enjoys these adventures as much I do, no matter what she says) and I turned up just before 6pm on a dry and not-that-cold evening to sign in and find out just what we were letting ourselves in for.